kordless/grub-2.0/README.md

 ![grubby](https://upload.wikimedia.org/wikipedia/commons/thumb/2/27/Grub.svg/440px-Grub.svg.png)

 Likey Grubby's huge eyeballs, Grub-2.0 provides a machine means of a mental eye, or "seeing things" function for a machine.
-In as much as many of us see a taxi when someone says the word "taxi", the machine will be able to "see" things by optimized search queries.
-The machine may be talking to a user or another machine learning model.
+Many of us see a taxi (in mind) when someone says the word "taxi", all withough having a real taxi handy or googling the image.
+The machine querying will be able to "see" things by using optimized search queries.
+That machine may be talking to a user (in app) or another machine learning model.

 When Grub is given a URL, it may return one or more image and word index.
 Images may be queried by time or relatedness.